APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   the Object MyExecutableProgram has nested definitions (vals, defs & methods) and is called top-level because is not nested within another definition.
  <h3>Packages and Imports</h3>
-  top level definitions can be organized an imported as packages
+  Top-level definitions can be organized an imported as packages

   <pre>
    <code>